-FOR AGAINST ABSTAIN The Board of Directors recommends a vote FOR Proposals 1 and 2.
-Young LLP a ne appointment of Ernst & s Dave & Buster's auditors for fiscal year [] [] [] To elect three (3) members of Directors of the Company expiring in 2006. ırd 2003.
-The Board of D irectors recommends a vote FOR WITHHOLD AUTHORITY older Proposal 3.
-Proposal on Sale of the FOR AGAINST ABSTAIN Nomineees James M. Corley ALL NOMINEES FOR ALL NOMINEES EXCEPTIONS Company (se e p.
-18 of the Proxy Statement) [] [] [] Nominees: James W. Corley Peter A. Edison Patricia P. Priest [] [] [] authorized other busin scretion, the proxies are to consider and vote upon such ess as may be properly come bef or any adjournment thereof. ore (INSTRUCTIONS: TO WITHHOLD AU ANY INDIVIDUAL NOMINEE, MARK WRITE THAT NOMINEE'S NAME IN THE 'EXCEPT IONS' BOX A CHANGE OF ADDRESS MARK HERE [ ] EXCEPTIONS: Please sign exactly as your n When signing in a representat give full title.
-Date: , 2003
+PLEASE DETAC H PROXY CAR RD [x] PLEASE MARK YOUR VOTES AS INDICATED IN THIS EXAMPLE LS 1 AND 2 AND "AGAINST" SHARI NDICATED. ' SHAREHOLDER FOR AGAINST ABSTAIN The Board of Directors recommends a vote FOR Proposals 1 and 2.
+1. To elect three (3) members to the Board of Directors of the Company to terms expiring in 2006.
+Young LLP as e appointment of Ernst & Dave & Buster's auditors for fiscal year [] [] [] The Board of Directors recommends a vote AGAINST Shareholder Proposal 3.
+FOR WITHHOLD AUTHORITY Proposal on Sale of the FOR AGAINST ABSTAIN ALL NOMINEES FOR ALL EXCEPTIONS p.
+18 of the Proxy Statement [] [] [] Nomi nees: James W. Corle Peter A. Edisc Patricia P. Pr on [] [] [] (INSTRUCTIONS: TO WITHHOLD AUTHORITY TO VOTE FOR ANY INDIVIDUAL NOMINEE, MARK THE 'EXCEPTIONS' BOX AND WRITE THAT NOMINEE'S NAME IN THE SPACE PROVIDED BELOW.)
+EXCEPTIONS: CHANGE OF ADDRESS MARK HERE [] Please sign exactly as your name appears hereon.
+When signing in a representative capacity, please give full title.
+Date: , 2003 Signature